sam-airobotics/sam-airobotics/README.md

 I am an Automation & Robotics student at JSPM’s RSCOE and a member of Team CiPHER, working at the intersection of **mechanical design, simulation, and robotics software**.

-My focus is on building **physics-based robotic systems** by integrating:
-- CAD → URDF → Simulation → Control

-I am currently transitioning from **design-focused engineering to simulation-driven robotics**, where systems are validated virtually before real-world deployment.
+I focus on building **physics-based robotic systems**, where designs are validated in simulation before real-world deployment.

-🎯 **Primary Interest:**
+🎯 **Core Direction:**
-Bionics & Humanoid Robotics — designing systems that replicate and enhance human motion.
+Robotics Simulation + Physical AI → toward Humanoid & Bionic Systems

 ---